-Overall, Hill's Healthy Advantage Kitten is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Hill's Healthy Advantage Kitten is a significantly below average cat food, earning 4 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Hill's Healthy Advantage Kitten includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Hill's Healthy Advantage Kitten's most plentiful ingredient listed is chicken, which is considered a quality protein source.

 Additionally, Hill's Healthy Advantage Kitten also contains as top ingredients brown rice and whole grain wheat.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

 Allergen alert: This product contains fish meal, fish oil, wheat gluten, soy protein isolate, soybean oil and egg product which may be problematic for cats who suffer from seafood, wheat gluten, soy or eggs food allergies.

 Compared to the other 2748 cat foods in our database, Hill's Healthy Advantage Kitten has: